 Wake up before your kid does to get most of the work done.
 This is as easy as picking out the clothes of your kids for the week on the weekend.
-Get the lunch packed and your morning coffee down your throat before the little one wakes up.
-This way you get your peace of mind and they cannot spend time wondering over what they should wear.
+Get the lunch packed and your morning coffee down your throat before the little one wakes up to disturb your cooking.
+This way you get your peace of mind during morning routine and they cannot spend time wondering over what they should wear.

 3. Set a routine and enforce it